-- Per NH State guidelines, visitors traveling to NH from outside New England (ME, VT, MA, CT, and RI) are asked to self-quarantine for 10 days in NH prior to their visit.
+- Visitors traveling to NH from outside New England (ME, VT, MA, CT, and RI) are asked to self-quarantine for 10 days in NH prior to their visit.
 Visitors from outside New England can quarantine in their home state for 10 days and visit UNH if they will use private transportation only to campus (no public transportation).

 - Those unable to quarantine should not attend the in-person program.
 We are being cautious in ensuring the safety and health of our community and kindly ask that visitors from outside New England, unable to quarantine, drive through campus instead of walking around on their own and/or pursue one of the other virtual visit options available.

 - Negative COVID tests will not be accepted in lieu of the quarantine period.